cherisha-web/mini-redis-cache/README.md

 real systems like Redis and Memcached — an in-memory store, LRU eviction, TCP networking, and concurrent client handling.

-> Status: in progress.
-This README reflects what's actually built so far — see checklist below.

 ## What it does